hasgeek/events/_jsfoo_events/2017-webvr-workshop.md

 ---
 layout: workshop
 title: "WebVR Workshop"
-subtitle: "Learn how to create virtual reality in web"
+subtitle: "Learn how to bring Virtual Reality to the Web with WebVR"
 datelocation: "17 September 2017, Bangalore"
 city: Bangalore
 start_time: 2017-09-17
 end_time: 2017-09-17
-description: "Learn how to create virtual reality in web"
+description: "Learn how to bring Virtual Reality to the Web with WebVR"

 instructors:
 - name: Rabimba Karanjai